 U.S., China resume trade talks with a chill in the air

-WASHINGTON DC, USA – Top US and Chinese trade officials return to the bargaining table on Wednesday, January 30, with extra tension in the atmosphere amid Washington's sweeping prosecution of Chinese telecoms giant Huawei.
+WASHINGTON, USA – Top US and Chinese trade officials returned to the bargaining table Wednesday, January 30, working to avoid a sharp escalation in the trade war between the world's two largest economies.

+At the head of a 30-person delegation from Beijing, Chinese Vice Premier Lie He greeted his counterpart, US Trade Representative Robert Lighthizer, against the backdrop of Washington's prosecution of Chinese telecoms giant Huawei, which has outraged Beijing and infused the negotiations with uncertainty.

+The two sides have just a month remaining in a 90-day truce declared in December.
+Should the talks fail, US import duties on $200 billion in Chinese imports are due to more than double on March 2 – something economists say could help knock the wind out of the global economy's sails.

 A little over 3 years ago, Beijing launched a strategic plan dubbed "Made in China 2025" that aimed to make the nation the global leader in aerospace, robotics, artificial intelligence, new-generation autos and other areas – sectors US officials say now represent the "crown jewels" of American technology and innovation.

-To pressure Beijing, the White House has slapped tariffs on $250 billion in Chinese imports.
+To pressure Beijing, the White House has imposed tariffs on $250 billion in Chinese imports.

-And Trump is poised to more than double US duty rates on $200 billion in goods from China to 25% on March 2 should the talks fail.

-Beijing has responded by slapping duties on virtually every product it buys from the United States, or about $110 billion in exports.
+Beijing hit back with duties on virtually every product it buys from the United States, about $110 billion in goods annually.

-But US Treasury Secretary Steven Mnuchin said Tuesday, January 29, he expected "significant progress," and noted the governments have another month left in the 90-day truce declared in December.
+But US Treasury Secretary Steven Mnuchin said Tuesday, January 29, he expected "significant progress," and noted the governments had time left remaining in their truce.

 Huawei unrelated?
 Sure it is...

-A final agreement seemed even more distant on Monday, January 28, after the US Justice Department announced two indictments of the Chinese telecommunications giant Huawei on charges of stealing trade secrets, fraud, obstruction of justice and of a top executive accused of violating US sanctions on Iran.
+But a final agreement seemed even more distant after the US Justice Department announced two indictments of Huawei Monday on charges of stealing trade secrets, fraud and obstruction of justice, and of a top executive accused of violating US sanctions on Iran.

 But US officials insist the trade talks and Huawei prosecutions are not related.